-How to recover deleted WhatsApp messages from a backup on your Android device
+How to recover your deleted WhatsApp messages on your Android device in 2 ways

 -

-How to video chat on WhatsApp using your iPhone or Android device
+How to send GIFs on WhatsApp using your iPhone or Android device

 -

-How to manually add a contact to WhatsApp using your iPhone
+How to delete a WhatsApp group using your iPhone or Android device